Thomas McIlwraith: After politics

 Since 1888 the London directors of McIlwraith's Queensland Investment and Land Mortgage Co. had complained about the practices of the local board, and in 1892 they charged McIlwraith, Palmer and two others with fraud.
 The remaining years of his life were surrounded in financial scandal and large financial losses by institutions that he was involved with.

 Although McIlwraith left for England on 15 January 1895, he was still a minister of the Queensland cabinet until 25 November 1897 when the Labor Party with government support succeeded in passing a resolution that he should retire.
 On 9 December he resigned from the Executive Council.

 McIlwraith's aspirations for political integration of the Australian colonies centred on the Federal Council of Australasia, and he actively sought the entry of New South Wales into this body.
 In the 1899 referendum on the creation of a Commonwealth of Australia he urged Queenslanders to vote No to placing Queensland in the "hands of men unacquainted with the past, and who cannot in full share our hopes for the future".

 McIlwraith died in London on 17 July 1900 and was buried at Ayr.

-Named in his honour
+Legacy

 The following places were named after him: